Diabetes, fetal growth and stillbirth

 Babies who do not grow properly in the womb – whether too large or too small – are also at risk of serious health conditions later in life, such as obesity or diabetes.
 High blood glucose levels are associated with abnormalities in fetal growth, but the relationship between blood glucose levels at different stages of pregnancy and how this relates to the development and function of the placenta is poorly understood.

 Several of our previous study participants have voiced frustration that, despite their best attempts at glucose control, their babies have not grown normally.
-This prompted us to set up the VELOCITY clinic, a specialist research clinic to more closely examine how babies grow during a pregnancy complicated by maternal diabetes.
+This prompted us to set up the VELOCITY clinic, a specialist research clinic to more closely examine how babies grow during a pregnancy complicated by type 1 and type 2 diabetes.

 Fewer small blood vessels to transfer nutrition and oxygen